-The AJCCN has not only been a rebranding; it is a new approach to operating local public workforce development systems.
-This new method provides an increased focus on partnership, integration, and leveraging local area resources, allowing the AJCCN to maximize positive impact on the local economy and optimize federal performance outcomes.
+The AJCCN has not only been a rebranding, it is a new approach to operating local public workforce development systems, with an increased focus on partnership, integration and leveraging local area resources to maximize federal performance outcomes and a positive impact on the local economy.
 As referenced earlier in the plan, the WDB has created a tiered membership model for the AJCCN.